algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Description

-For this project we need to use the software DOSBox which is a simulator of a MS-DOS environment.
+For this project we need to use the software DOSBox which is a simulator of a MS-DOS envrinonment.

 #### Acceptance Criteria

-- Each system will have to use this software to play the game.
+- Each system should be available to use this software for complete this project.
-- The DOSBox emulator will be integrated in an installer, supplied when we will be going to bring out this game.

 ### 2. Pac-Man like